issue

 Consumers are misled

-Some pet stores employees mislead consumers about where and how the animal is bred.
-In some cases, the store employees may claim the puppies or kittens are bred by smaller, local breeders or within homes — rather than through large-volume breeders and dealers who may house over 300, 600 or 900 dogs.
+Some pet store employees mislead consumers about where and how the animal is bred.
+In some cases, the store employees may claim the puppies or kittens are bred by smaller, local breeders or within homes — rather than through large-volume breeders and dealers who may house over 300, 600 or 1,000 dogs.
+Some employees may just say "breeder" and not provide additional information.

 Even if the name of a breeder or dealer is given, often it is difficult for the consumer to trace down this breeder/dealer and gain access to their facility to evaluate conditions.